Cleistocactus viridiflorus: Description

 Cleistocactus viridiflorus grows to a height of 2 to 3 m, with a diameter of 1.5 to 4 cm, and has green stems that branch at the base.
-The plant features 14 to 19 slightly wavy ribs lined with densely spaced areolas.
-From these areolas, prominent, needle-like central spines emerge—about 10 mm long and ranging in color from whitish yellow to yellow.
+The plant features 14 to 19 slightly wavy ribs lined with densely spaced areoles.
+From these areoles, prominent, needle-like central spines emerge—about 10 mm long and ranging in color from whitish yellow to yellow.
 Around 20 radial spines, white and slightly protruding, measure between 5 and 7 mm.

 Its flowers are straight and tubular, measuring 3 to 3.5 cm in length.
 They are colored from green to white or yellow-green and tend to barely open, as is typical for many species in the genus.
 The fruits are light green and 1.5 cm wide.

 Distribution

-Cleistocactus viridiflorus is a shrub-like cactus native to Bolivia's La Paz department, typically found growing along with trees and shrubs at elevations between 1400 and 3200 meters.
+Cleistocactus viridiflorus is a shrub-like cactus native to Bolivia's La Paz department, typically found growing along with trees and shrubs at elevations between 1,400 and 3,200 meters.